linrongbin16/commons.nvim/README.md

 ### Embed Source Code

+Manual copy/paste also works:

-Just copy and paste all lua files into one of your plugin folders, and replace all prefix `require("commons` to `require("your.plugin.commons`, it also works.
+1. Copy/paste all `lua/commons/*.lua` into one of your plugin folders.
+2. Replace all prefix `require("commons` to `require("your.plugin.commons`.

 Or